Would you like to learn a truly unique version of Rummy? The Yaniv card game will surprise you with its distinctive rules and multiple twists.

 The role of the dealer and the gameplay both move in a clockwise direction.

 Starting the Game

-First, start with shuffling the cards.
-In Yaniv, there is no unique mechanism to designate the dealer.
+First, start with shuffling the deck of cards.
+There is no unique mechanism to designate the dealer.
 You can decide freely.

 Each player gets five cards to start with.
 They must keep them hidden from their opponents.

-The remaining cards will form a Draw Pile.
-Take the top one, flip it over, and place it as a Dump Pile on the side.
+The remaining deck of cards will form a Draw Pile.
+Take the top card, flip it over, and place it as a Dump Pile (discard pile) on the side.

 Who goes first?
 It can be the youngest, the oldest, or the one who suggested playing Yaniv first.
 The first player has an advantage, so try to make it fair.

 Later in the game, the previous round’s winner always opens a new round.